ReveWeber/utilities/readme.md

 ### Subfolders

 Each has its own readme.
-* ga-boilerplate: Google Analytics tracking
+* ga-boilerplate: Google Analytics tracking for internal promotions and product lists
 * high-scores: ajax-accessed database-stored high score list

 ### Top-Level Files